Concerned about someone you know?

 - Low self-esteem

-- Rigid ‘black and white’ thinking when it comes to food, such as labelling some food ‘good’ or ‘bad’
+- Rigid ‘black and white’ thinking when it comes to food, such as labelling food ‘good’ or ‘bad’

 How to talk to someone with an eating disorder